What the data says

 Bhagavad Gita ↔ Tao Te Ching

-These two texts are nearly identical in semantic space — both speak of the eternal, the natural, the non-striving.
+These two texts are nearly identical in semantic space; both speak of the eternal, the natural, the non-striving.
 Their embedding similarity is 0.977, among the highest in the corpus.
-But their transformation axis profiles diverge significantly (0.623).
+But their transformation axis profiles diverge sharply (0.623).
 The Gita pushes hard on action, surrender, and the individual's relationship to the divine.
 The Tao moves differently.
-Same destination in meaning space, different roads.
-This is the kind of distinction that escapes both conventional scholarship and surface reading.
+Same neighborhood in meaning space, different roads.
+This is the largest embedding/axis gap among the corpus's most semantically similar pairs.

 emb=0.977 axs=0.623 Δ=+0.354Search by axis →